 From how it handles in all conditions to the adjustable geometry, the Specialized Stumpjumper EVO lets you control everything: You choose the size, you set up the geometry, and you stay in control of the bike.
 Regardless of the conditions in front of you.

 Trail riders need a bike that will keep them in control, no matter the conditions.
 But, those conditions can change from trail to trail.
-One trail may offer an easy climb to the top with a flow descent.
+One trail may offer an easy climb to the top with a flowing descent.
 Another trail may be closer to a Cross-Country course where you’re climbing up a challenging climb.
-Another trial may not feature a climb at all; you may get to the top using a shuttle or a lift.
+One may not feature a climb at all; you may get to the top using a shuttle or a lift.
 No matter the trail, you need a bike that can handle the ups and downs!

 First, the Stumpjumper Evo runs on 160mm of travel in the front and 150mm in the back.
 This is the perfect amount of travel to balance pedaling ability and descending control.

 The Specialized Stumpjumper EVO sets itself apart from any other trail bike in the market today.
 With adjustable geometry the Stumpjumper EVO allows you to choose from 6 different geometry configurations so you’re sure to find a setup that fits the trail that you’re riding today.

 At the back of the bike, you can adjust the Horst link which will adjust the bottom bracket height 10mm and add 5mm to the chainstay length.
 The bottom bracket height adjusts from 332mm-342mm.
 This will let you set how you want the bike to sit over the ground.
 Lower for more planted, higher for more nimble.